animal-tree/Writing-stuff/Stuff15-Ongoing.md

 Formally, if $\hat{\Omega}$, which exists in this proof without any non-self-referential axioms, derives the procedure of this proof, including the epistemelogical choice deductions of the mathematician, then it has represented itself within itself, also a representation, thereby deriving by logical proof steps itself as a theorem, not axiom, analogous to the creation, explicable, of a universe.

-Me: This argument is up for debate.
+This argument is up for debate.

 Prestigious officer of physics: The origin for causality in math is our universe.
 Hence to derive it by proving our universe, is a self-reference.